Miguel M. Calado Sells 2,000 Shares of HNI Co. (NYSE:HNI) Stock

 HNI Co.
-(NYSE:HNI) Director Miguel M. Calado sold 2,000 shares of the firm’s stock in a transaction dated Wednesday, February 16th.
-The shares were sold at an average price of $43.90, for a total transaction of $87,800.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+(NYSE:HNI) Director Miguel M. Calado sold 2,000 shares of the business’s stock in a transaction dated Wednesday, February 16th.
+The stock was sold at an average price of $43.90, for a total transaction of $87,800.00.
+The transaction was disclosed in a filing with the SEC, which is available through this link.

 The company also recently announced a quarterly dividend, which will be paid on Monday, March 7th.
-Shareholders of record on Monday, February 28th will be issued a $0.31 dividend.
-This represents a $1.24 annualized dividend and a dividend yield of 2.82%.
-The ex-dividend date is Friday, February 25th.
-HNI’s payout ratio is 73.81%.
+Stockholders of record on Monday, February 28th will be paid a $0.31 dividend.
+The ex-dividend date of this dividend is Friday, February 25th.
+This represents a $1.24 annualized dividend and a dividend yield of 2.80%.
+HNI’s dividend payout ratio is presently 73.81%.

 HNI Corp. engages in the provision of workplace furnishings and residential building products.
 It operates through the following segments: Workplace Furnishing and Residential Building Products.
 The Workplace Furnishings segment manufactures and markets a broad line of commercial and home office furniture, which includes panel-based and freestanding furniture systems, seating, storage, tables, and architectural products.